-His areas of research interest include marketing communications' effectiveness, customer satisfaction, customer delight, consumer reactions to new technology products and services, consumer emotions, and brand strategies.
-His research has appeared in journals such as the Journal of Consumer Research, Journal of Consumer Psychology, Journal of the Academy of Marketing Science, Journal of Advertising, Journal of Business Research, Journal of Advertising Research, Marketing Science Institute Working Paper Series, and Journal of Consumer Satisfaction.
+His areas of research interest include marketing communications' effectiveness, customer satisfaction, customer delight, consumer reactions to new technology products and services, consumer emotions and brand strategies.
+His research has appeared in journals such as the Journal of Consumer Research, the Journal of Consumer Psychology, the Journal of the Academy of Marketing Science, the Journal of Advertising, the Journal of Business Research, the Journal of Advertising Research, the Marketing Science Institute Working Paper Series and the Journal of Consumer Satisfaction.

 - MAR 4333 - Promotion Management